-Jamie Foxx: Kept Katie Holmes Romance Secret Out Of Respect For Tom Cruise, Couple Going Public?
+Jamie Foxx Kept Katie Holmes Rumored Romance Secret Out Of Respect For Tom Cruise, Couple Going Public?

 It’s been close to four years since fans first heard about Jamie Foxx allegedly dating Katie, and while the duo has been very much in denial about the relationship, recent photos that have surfaced online seem to tell a different story.

-Earlier this week, celebrity outlet Fameolous, as cited by Entertainment Tonight, captured a photo of Jamie Foxx spending a quiet evening with Jamie Foxx at a restaurant in New York City — their first public outing in a very long time.
+Earlier this week, celebrity outlet Fameolous, as cited by Entertainment Tonight, captured a photo of Jamie Foxx spending a quiet evening with Katie Holmes at a restaurant in New York City — their first public outing in a very long time.

 It’s noted by Hollywood Life that the couple has gone to extreme lengths to keep their relationship as private as possible, and a huge part of that came down to the fact that Jamie Foxx has always shared a good friendship with Tom Cruise.